amabnl/amadeus-ws-client/docs/samples.rst

 Fare_PricePNRWithBookingClass
 -----------------------------

-Do a pricing on the PNR in context:
+Do a pricing on the PNR in context - price with validating carrier SN (Brussels Airlines):

 .. code-block:: php